jeenaAdhikariVeetil/SolactiveCodingChallenge/README.md

 4. RabbitMQ

-5.Swagger
+5. Swagger

-6.Spring boot test
+6. Spring boot test

 Improvements
 ------------
 1. To imporve the latency and throughput of the application Work Queues (aka: Task Queues) or LAMAX Disruptor could be introduced

      We can create concurrent consumers to easily parallelise the work

 2. More intergation tests could be added

  Thank you!